Updated June 24, 2022

 - Center for Reproductive Rights – a global human rights organization of lawyers and advocates who ensure reproductive rights are protected in law as fundamental human rights for the dignity, equality, health and well-being of every person.

-- Indigenous Women Rising Abortion Fund – honors Native & Indigenous people’s right to equitable and culturally safe health options through accessible health education, resources and advocacy.
+- Indigenous Women Rising Abortion Fund – honors Native & Indigenous people’s right to equitable and culturally safe health options through accessible health education, resources and advocacy. (please note: contributions are not tax-deductible and donor-advised fund grants cannot be recommended to IWRAF).

 - NARAL Pro-Choice America Foundation – fights to preserve and expand reproductive freedom and abortion access (please note: donor-advised funds cannot be used to support NARAL’s primary organization, but its foundation is a tax-deductible organization).